Chinook

 โšกPersonality

-Chinooks are known for being friendly, alert, dignified, intelligent, calm, and affectionate, curious, funny.
+Chinooks are known for being friendly, alert, dignified, intelligent, calm, and affectionate, curious, playful.
 As a moderately energetic breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life